Next 'Star Wars' series to hit Disney streaming service in May

 Marvel Studios live-action series “Loki,” about the villain played by Tom Hiddleston, will premiere on June 11, Disney said in a statement ahead of a presentation of upcoming programming to the Television Critics Association.

-The company is adding several high-profile series from its Star Wars and Marvel franchises to help attract viewers to Disney+, which launched in November 2019.
+Disney is adding several high-profile series from its Star Wars and Marvel franchises to help attract viewers to Disney+, which launched in November 2019.
+The company is refocusing its media and entertainment business around the streaming market dominated by Netflix Inc.

 As of Jan.
-2, Disney+ had 94.9 million subscribers, helped by the popularity of “Star Wars” series “The Mandalorian.”
+2, Disney+ had 94.9 million subscribers, helped by the popularity of “Star Wars” spinoff “The Mandalorian” starring the character known as Baby Yoda and Marvel series “WandaVision.”

+Marvel is currently filming “Ms. Marvel” and “Hawkeye” for Disney+ and will begin shooting “She-Hulk” in a few weeks followed by “Moon Knight” a few weeks after that, Marvel Studios President Kevin Feige told the TV critics group.

+Marvel is linking the stories told in the streaming TV series to its feature films that play in movie theaters.
+Wanda, played by Elizabeth Olsen, will next appear in “Doctor Strange in the Multiverse of Madness,” a film scheduled for release in theaters in March 2022.

 Reporting by Lisa Richwine; Editing by Lisa Shumaker